Electrical Self-Wire Permits

 Draw a schematic of your project to supply to our office.
 Please indicate circuitry, wire size, overcurrent protection, etc.

-You may stop by our office or request that we mail you a handout detailing electrical code requirements.
+There is a booklet detailing some of the electrical code requirements that you may dowload as an Adobe .pdf.
+You may also stop by our office or request that we mail you a copy .
 Be sure to follow the handout!
 Failure to do so may cause your inspection to fail.

 If an electrical contractor is doing the work, he/she should obtain the permit from our office.
 Be sure to ask your contractor if this has been done.